maninwindow/Effective-Java-3rdEdition-Notes/Chapter 2: Creating and Destroying Objects.md

 	}
 }
 ```
     Typically this constructor invocation will require many parameters that you don't want to set, but you're forced to pass a value for them anyway.
 In this case, we passed a value of 0 for fat.
 With "only" six parameters this may not seem so bad, but it quickly gets out of hand as the number of parameters increases.

-> In short, the relescoping constructor pattern works, but it is hard to write client code when there are many parameters, and harder still to read it.
+    In short, the telescoping constructor pattern works, but it is hard to write client code when there are many parameters, and harder still to read it.

 **JavaBeans Pattern**